 Angular stone is characterized by sharp, clean edges at the intersections of relatively flat surfaces.
-Furnish stone that is environmentally safe.

-Do not use rounded stone or boulders from a streambed source as riprap.
-Do not use shale or stone with shale seams, or other fissile or fractured stone that may break into smaller pieces into the process of handling and placing.
+Do not use stone with the following characteristics:

+- 1. Rounded stone or boulders from a streambed source. - 2.
+Shale or stone with shale seams. - 3.
+Fissile or fractured stone that may break into smaller pieces. - 4.
+Flat or plate-like in shape.